wantingmao01/amazon_auto_signin/README.md

 ## How to run it?
 1. Download amazon_signin.py
-2. Make sure you have Chrome
+2. At line 14 and 20, for strings, "EMAIL or USER_NAME" and "PASSWORD", please replace them with your own email/amazon username and password.
-3. At line 14 and 20, for strings, "EMAIL or USER_NAME" and "PASSWORD", please replace them with your own email/amazon username and password.
+3. Make sure you have Chrome.
 4. Run it in terminal and enjoy auto sign in!

 ## Something to notice